nextzlog/ats4/README.md

 $ vim conf/application.conf
 ```

-Then, you will find the mail settings as below:
+You will find the mail settings as below:

 ```ini
 # Typesafe Mailer Plugin